 For music materials (recordings and scores), and rare printed materials, contact Karen Smith, Special Collections Librarian.

 For archival materials, please contact the University Archivist, Michael Moosberger.

 Phone: (902) 494-5176

 Dalhousie faculty and alumni are invited to discuss with the University Archivist the donation of their papers and the manuscripts of their works.
-More information is available on the University Archives & Special Collections Donor Information and Records Transfer webpage.
+More information is available on the University Archives and Special Collections Donor Information and Records Transfer webpages.